MCLDG-zz/fabric-on-eks/workshop-remote-peer/README.md

 Execute the chaincode below to add yourself as a marble owner.
 Change the numbers below to some other random number (i.e. o9999999999999999990 and m999999999990 - just make sure you have the same or fewer digits), and change 'bob' to your alias (something unique).
-MAKE SURE that both the 'o' and 'm' prefixes to your owner and marble names are still there.
+MAKE SURE you use both the 'o' and 'm' prefixes in your owner and marble names.
 The marbles app depends on them.

 If you execute both invoke statements immediately after each other, the second one will probably fail.
 Any idea why?
-If you watched what happens in Fabric when you transfer a marble, it will give you a strong hint.
+If you have Story Mode ON, as suggested above, and you watch what happens in Fabric when you transfer a marble, it will give you a strong hint.

 You may need to wait a few seconds between the invoke statements, and for your new owner to be reflected in the query.
 There is no issue with running these statements multiple times.